Logo

 Is Crowdtap Legit?

-I have been scammed by other online applications with the promise of cash and gift cards for my time, only to be told I didn’t qualify, or they were out of rewards by the time I earned enough points.
-However, with Crowdtap, I received my electronic gift cards quickly after meeting the point minimums and selecting my products.
+Other online applications have scammed me with the promise of cash and gift cards for my time, only to be told I didn’t qualify or they were out of rewards by the time I earned enough points.
+However, with Crowdtap, I quickly received my electronic gift cards after meeting the point minimums and selecting my products.

 From my experience, Crowdtap is legit and actually pays when you complete enough missions to meet the point minimums.